At a Glance

 ✨Showcase Your Analytical Skills

 As a Macroeconomist, you'll need to demonstrate your ability to use analytics to solve complex problems.
-Be prepared to discuss specific examples from your past experience where you successfully applied coding skills in Python, R, or SQL to derive insights from data.
+Be prepared to discuss specific examples from your past experience where you used coding languages like Python or R to analyse data and derive insights.

 Excellent communication skills are crucial for this role.
-Practice explaining economic concepts in a straightforward manner, as you may need to present your findings to senior executives who may not have a technical background.
+Practice explaining economic concepts in simple terms, as you may need to present your findings to senior executives who may not have a technical background.
+Use clear, concise language and avoid jargon.